 To find out, start by simply going through your website noting copy and images that are too salesy, inward focused, generic and superlative laden.
 Buyers are smart and attention span-challenged.
 “Brochureware” is so 1990’s and simply not compelling enough to have true prospects coming back and following, the very behavior we need to engage, nurture and convert them into our future customers.
 So what are some solutions?
 While not nearly complete, here’s a short checklist of some basics I put together to get started:

 - Are we broadcasting their favorite station WIII-FM so is it coming in loud and clear?
-Tony Mikes at Second Wind Network uses this analogy in his excellent agency workshops.
+The late Tony Mikes of Second Wind Network used this analogy in his excellent agency workshops.
 What it means is our audiences don’t have a lot of time to waste and they want to hear “What Is In It For Me” frequently and clearly.

 - Did we program our content to align with our audience profiles and personas?
 A good content strategy relies on having well defined customer profiles and personas so we’ll know that the story we’re telling is valuable and relevant to solving their particular problems and not only acknowledge it, but use that as a segue to mention those solutions your company provides.
 But no sales pitches.